leozz37/texugo/README.md

 [Texugo](https://leozz37.github.io/texugo/) is a fast multiplatform message gateway based on sockets, library free, for custom payload processing, flexible port routing and metrics monitoring.

-Since it uses socket, you don't need an external library to use Texugo.
-Compatible with C, C++, Java, Python, Golang, Rust, Node.js, C#, Arduino, Ruby, PHP, Assembly, and many more...
+Since Texugo uses sockets, you don't need an external library to use it.
+Compatible with any technology with support to network.

 Under construction, made with Modern C++.